2023-2024 Officers and Committees Listing

 Fire & Police Commission

 Sandy Hurley, Wayne Spritka, David Poulton, Michael VanDyke, Lois Kurschner[Meets at the call of the Chairperson.]

 Among the responsibilities of the Police & Fire Commission are the appointment of the chief of police and the chief of the fire department, who shall hold their offices during good behavior, subject to suspension or removal by the board for cause; to adopt, repeal or modify, rules and regulations calculated to secure the best service in the departments and to hear charges against officers brought by the commission, the chief or members of the public.

 Sturgeon Bay Harbor Commission

-Gary Nault, Chr., Nancy Schopf, Steve Propsom, Randy Morrow, Paul Mickelson, Robert Spude, Gary Nault(Council Rep.) [Meets at the call of the Chairperson.]
+Gary Nault, Chr., Nancy Schopf, Steve Propsom, Caitlin Oleson, Paul Mickelson, Robert Spude, Gary Nault(Council Rep.) [Meets at the call of the Chairperson.]

 The Harbor Commission maintains control of the commercial aspects of the day-to-day operation of the city’s public harbor and public harbor facilities; the harbor commissioners may make plans as it deems necessary for the improvement of the harbor, to include plans for the acquisition of land for harbor purposes.